Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: QCD for large scale random matrices

 The stopping rule $\taug$ was shown to be asymptotically optimal in \cite{lord-amstat-1971} for a related QCD problem when 1) the marginal density $f_V(v;\cdot)$ of the observation sequence $\{V(m)\}$ is of known form that is a member of a one-parameter exponential family, and 2) when the parameter $J_0$ of the pre-change density is known.
 Both of these properties are satisfied for the summary statistic $V=V(\mathbb X)$ for the QCD model in \eqref{eq:QCDProb_1toother}, since $J_0=1$.
-Due to the results in \cite{lai-ieeetit-1998}, the stopping rule $\taug$ is asymptotically optimal for the problem \eqref{prob:Pollak} as well.
+Due to the results in \cite{lai-ieeetit-1998}, the stopping rule $\taug$ is asymptotically optimal for the minimax change detection problem \eqref{prob:Pollak} as well.

 The following theorem establishes strong asymptotic optimality of this test with $\{V(m)\}$ as the observation sequence.
-It also provides delay and false alarm estimates by which the test can be designed.
+It also provides delay and false alarm estimates with which the test can be designed.